 For example, blogs like Medellin Guru have many more details about the best things to do, visas, restaurants, experiences of expats with much more up-to-date information.
 Also, there are several other Colombia blogs, which provide information about many of the cities in Colombia.

-In addition, you can find better recommendations of restaurants on TripAdvisor, more complete lists of things to do on a blog like Medellin Guru or on TripAdvisor, better lists of top-rated hostels on HostelWorld and better maps on Google Maps.
+In addition, you can find more complete lists of things to do on a blog like Medellin Guru or on TripAdvisor, better lists of top-rated hostels on HostelWorld and better maps on Google Maps.

 In my opinion, getting free information online is better, cheaper, more up-to-date and more convenient than what you will find in the Lonely Planet Colombia guidebook.